 Carl Jung was a student and contemporary of Freud.
 However, his analytic psychology varies greatly from Freud’s psychoanalysis.
 Jung’s theory embraces religion – albeit as a psychological concept – and focuses more on meaning than on biological determination.
 Jung believed that people are shaped by their past and future and that people generally move toward what he called “self-actualization.”

 Jung embraced the concept of a personal unconscious, but viewed it as connected to human history and influenced by the transpersonal (the spiritual, transcendent part of man).
 The collective unconscious, Jung posited, contains memories of human history and guides human development.
 Jung valued spirituality and experiential knowledge.
-At times, Jung used Christian terminology, but he did not believe in the God of the Bible.
+At times, Jung used Christian terminology, and he once famously affirmed God’s existence, but his concept of “God” was anything but the God of the Bible.

 Jung’s theory of personality rests on archetypes.
 Known through dreams, myths, and traditions, archetypes are ideas and images shared in the human experience.
 Jung identified them as the persona, or mask worn by an individual in public; the anima, or feminine side; the animus, or masculine side; the shadow, which most humans prefer not to acknowledge and which they often project onto others; and the self, which functions when the other aspects of a person are increasingly integrated and whole.
 In analytic theory, both men and women have feminine and masculine sides.
 Jung also suggested personality types.
 His introversion, extroversion, thinking, feeling, sensation, and intuitive types provide a loose foundation for the Myers-Briggs Type Indicator personality test.